Monday, November 13, 2017

 Well, here goes.
 I’ll start with grandma.
 Grandma, as I posted on my blog eight years ago, was born Margaret McGregor Anderson at Rattray, Scotland on 28 May 1885, the second child of the family of a mechanic in a flax and jute mill.
 The first-born, at Rattray in 1883, was brother Alexander, and there was to be a younger sister, Ann[ie], born 26 November 1887.

 Maggie (as Margaret was known) had for parents one Alexander Anderson and his wife, Annie née Morrison, who were married in Dundee 28 August 1882.
-My mother remembered granny Annie as a rather grand lady in black, but she didn’t have any memory of her grandfather.
+My mother remembered granny Annie as a rather grand lady in black, but she didn’t have any memory at all of her grandfather.
 Which made me wonder if he emigrated when granny Annie did, if he were dead, or if he were off among the jute and flax factories of China and India.
 I know that someone in the family had been, because I inherited from grandma and grandad a Chinese/Indian gong, a pair of nodding mandarin figures and some charming vases, which mother disposed of to an eager young ‘dealer’ when I was living in Europe.
 Oh, I soon discovered that the second option was right.
 He was indeed well and truly dead by the time the aged Annie left her home in Blairgowrie and followed her children to the Antipodes.

 The Morrison family has not been difficult to sort out.
 Rattray Parish Churchyard, and the records of Ballintuin, Kirkmichael, Aberdeen, Dyce and surrounding spots yield up the whole family, in direct male line, way back into the 17th century.
 To wit: